tbm/policies/Travel/conservancy-travel-policy.md

 Any expense without a substantiated receipt and/or a supporting written statement will not be reimbursed.

 Conservancy requests that all expense reports be submitted within two weeks of travel.
-Expense reports filed more than 90 days after expenses are incurred **will not be reimbursed**.
+Expense reports filed more than 90 days after the last day of travel (or for other reimbursable expenses, the day expenses are incurred) **will not be reimbursed**.

 Reimbursements are paid by Conservancy on a NET-30 basis, from the date of receipt by Conservancy of the fully complete report and supporting